Pymmes House

 Pymmes House was a house built by William Pymme in 1327 in what is now Pymmes Park, in Edmonton, London.
-It had a succession of notable owners, particularly in the Elizabethan period and was remodelled and rebuilt several times.
+It had a succession of notable owners, particularly in the Elizabethan period, and was remodelled and rebuilt several times.
 It was demolished after a fire in 1940.

 History

-The first Pymmes House was built by William Pymme in 1327, a landowner in Edmonton, now in London, and member of the Pymme family who had been granted land by Edward II in the 14th century.
+The first Pymmes House was built in 1327 by William Pymme, a landowner in Edmonton, now in London, and member of the Pymme family who had been granted land by Edward II in the 14th century.

 It was sited on the north side of Watery Lane in Edmonton, now known as Silver Street.
 The house was subsequently occupied by a number of notable individuals including Thomas Wilson (1524–1581), William Cecil, 1st Baron Burghley (1520–1598), and Robert Cecil, 1st Earl of Salisbury (c.
-1563 – 1612).
+1563–1612).

+An inventory of the furnishings of the house was made in 1581 after the death of Thomas Wilson and was transcribed and published in 1957.